-The Division of Sports Sciences offers a dual B.S./M.S. degree in Athletic Training.
-This 158-credit degree program, offered by the Athletic Training Education Program (ATEP), prepares students to take the Board of Certification (BOC) exam to enter the field as a certified athletic trainer (ATC®).
+The Division of Athletic Training, Health and Exercise Science offers a dual B.S./M.S. degree in Athletic Training.
+This 158-credit degree program, offered by the Athletic Training Program (ATP), prepares students to take the Board of Certification (BOC) exam to enter the field as a certified athletic trainer (ATC)®.

 The comprehensive curriculum is divided into two phases: a two-year, Pre-Professional Phase and a three-year, Professional Phase.
 Students entering without a bachelor’s or an associate’s degree are required to complete the full five years of study.
 Those holding a previous degree are required to complete three years of study, providing there are adequate liberal arts and sciences for the bachelor’s degree awarded in the program.

 The expanded, three-year, Professional Phase offers students the chance to take more advanced courses, the advantage of increased time to interact and train with mentors, and the opportunity to integrate a variety of clinical experiences.
-At the end of the Professional Phase, students will receive a combined Bachelor of Science/Master of Science degree and will be eligible to sit for the Board of Certification examination for Certified Athletic Trainer to earn the ATC ® credential.
+At the end of the Professional Phase, students will receive a combined Bachelor of Science/Master of Science degree and will be eligible to sit for the Board of Certification examination for Certified Athletic Trainers to earn the ATC® credential.

 - To prepare student to pass the BOC examination for athletic trainers through required G.P.A. and competency/proficiency evaluation minimum

 - To offer field/clinical experiences in appropriate settings that provide adequate exposure to required clinical education experiences

 - To provide network opportunities for possible future employment